canvural/CG-Project/README.md

 # Compiling

-I have created simple 'Makefile' to compile.
-So use 'make' to compile the project and './Proje' to run.
+I have created simple Makefile to compile.
+So use `make` to compile the project and `./Proje` to run.